 The Great John Cage Project is inspired by 4’33”, the famous three-movement composition by American experimental composer John Cage.
 Rather than playing an instrument, the piece consists of sounds’ environment that the listeners hear while it is performed.

-John Wills is the mind behind this unique —quarantine inspired— a project that invites contributors from around the world to share their 4:33 recordings in the Coronavirus era (by sending their audio files to email@example.com.)
+John Wills is the mind behind this unique -quarantine inspired- project that invites contributors from around the world to share their 4:33 recordings (by sending their audio files to firstname.lastname@example.org).
 John shares them on his podcast every Wednesday.

-If you are following my quarantine journey (read the three parts here, here, and here) you know that a big part of my experience –amid these unusual times— has been related to sounds.
-I love the idea and I sent a field recording of Barcelona during the lockdown (between April/May 2020.)
-My sound compilation is featured on Episode 5 (Link below).
+If you are following my quarantine journey (read the three parts here, here, and here), you know that a big part of my experience –amid these unusual times— has been related to sounds.
+I loved the idea, and I sent a field recording of Barcelona during the lockdown (between April/May 2020).
+My sound compilation is featured in Episode 5 (Link below).
 The audio includes:

 - The dissonance of the rain in my patio

 - A little child playing ‘La Cucaracha’ in her xylophone

 - My neighbour listening to Mexican songs (rancheras) on her old radio

 *It was a very rough recording on my phone.